- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Dr. Carrie Hooper

 Dr. Michelle Storck attended the Royal Veterinary College in London, England where she graduated in 2007.
 She practiced in the UK for 7 years in general practice, emergency practice, and relief vet work; prior to moving back to the United States to practice.
-She has three rough and tumble boys and three furry children also; a cat named "Kitty", a Border Collie named "Duke", and a rat named "Groot".
+She has three rough and tumble boys and three furry children also; a cat named "Kitty", a Border Collie named "Duke" and a Beagle named "Duchess".

 Chrissy Szymanski - Office Manager